-The most fundamental principle of all in gambling is simply equal conditions, e.g. of opponents, of bystanders, of money, of situation, of the dice box, and of the die itself.
+The most fundamental principle of all in gambling is simply equal conditions, e.g., of opponents, of bystanders, of money, of situation, of the dice box, and of the die itself.

 The statement entangles the social with the physical conditions.
-Its later part shows an understanding that the die casts must produce an equality of chances.
-In the next Chapter VII, Cardano, the experienced gambler, describes how the equality can fail due to slight variations in the physical condition.
+The later part shows an understanding that the die casts must produce an equality of chances.
+In the next Chapter VII, Cardano, the experienced gambler, describes how equality can fail due to slight variations in the physical condition.
 The chapter provides directions on the detection of inequalities in the gaming board, the dice box and the dice; and even warns of various forms of dishonest fakery in the dice themselves.
-(We shall return to this last concern below.)
+We shall return to this last concern below.

-3.1.2 The Archeology of Physical Devices with Chance Properties

-Dice and other similar chancy devices have been found in virtually all eras of history, including many centuries BCE.1 Their forms can provide some indication of the concepts of chance entertained by their users.
+- 3.1.2.
+The Archeology of Physical Devices With Chance Properties.
+Dice and other similar chancy devices have been found in virtually all eras of history, including many centuries BCE.
+Their forms can provide some indication of the concepts of chance entertained by their users. - 1.
+Artioli et al. (2011) examined the physical properties of 91 Etruscan dice.
+The earliest, sample 40, was cubic and was dated to the eighth-century BC.
+Many more came from the sixth to the third centuries BCE.

 Since nature does not supply ready-made cubes, their ancient presence suggests that dice makers found it worth the effort to craft a shape that guarantees equal chances for each of the six sides in a fair cast.
 This presumes that they had a local concept of the chance of each face.
 We have anecdotal reports of ancient successes in forming fair cubical dice.
 Hacking (2006, p.
 4) found dice in the Cairo Museum of Antiquities "exquisitely well balanced."
-David (1955, pp. 6-7) reported less success in her investigations: "Many dice of the classical period have been thrown by the writer and they were nearly all biased but not all in the same way."2
+David (1955, pp. 6-7) reported less success in her investigations: "Many dice of the classical period have been thrown by the writer and they were nearly all biased but not all in the same way."

 What complicates matters is that many forms of irregular dice-like devices were also recovered from ancient sites.
 They are dice that visibly deviate from cubical and irregularly shaped astragali or tali, now commonly known as knucklebones.
 Their popularity shows that many users were indifferent to whether each face arose with equal chances.
 Norton (2022) argues that these users would have found these irregular devices fit for their purposes if they approached the chance properties of the overall system globally.
-In gambling, this means that the rules of play were such that each player has equal prospects of winning, independently of the probabilities of the individual device outcomes.
-In a popular ancient game, four tali are cast and the player takes the pool with a Venus (all four tali different); or must contribute to the pool with a "dog" (all ones).3 That the sides of the tali arise with different chances4 gave no player an advantage.
+In gambling this means that the rules of play were such that each player has equal prospects of winning, independently of the probabilities of the individual device outcomes.
+In a popular ancient game, four tali are cast and the player takes the pool with a Venus (all four tali different); or must contribute to the pool with a "dog" (all ones).
+That the sides of the tali arise with different chances ave no player an advantage.
 They were all subject to the same rules.